Emergency Operations Plan

-The emergency response communication plan uses a variety of notification strategies to communicate with faculty, staff, and students about impending threats or emergencies as well as throughout the duration and recovery from an event.
-The College has established a siren and mass notification system.
-Students, faculty, and staff enter emergency contact phone numbers and email addresses that are used during an emergency to communicate critical information.
+The communications protocols outlined in the emergency operations plan use a variety of notification strategies to communicate with faculty, staff and students about impending threats or emergencies as well as throughout the duration and recovery from an event.
+The university has established a siren and mass notification system.
+Students, faculty and staff enter emergency contact phone numbers and email addresses that are used during an emergency to communicate critical information.

-The College's emergency response and continuity of operations plans are continually evaluated, improved, and refined as the College continues to strengthen its capabilities to respond to emergency events.
+The university's emergency operations and continuity plans are continually evaluated, improved and refined as the university continues to strengthen its capabilities to respond to emergency events.